What You Need to Know: Denver Energy Ordinance

 We are committed to utilizing our sustainability and energy conservation expertise to support this movement.
 We are listed on the Denver website as an approved benchmark service provider.
 This means we can help building owners from the start of a project, to report their current energy use for benchmarking data.
 Our knowledge, however, goes far beyond reporting.
 From there, we can analyze building infrastructure, and coordinate with Xcel Energy along with state legislation to find energy rebates granted for improving MEP infrastructure.

 We can provide expert knowledge and insight into what improvements are needed when upgrading MEP infrastructure with a focus on energy conservation.
 It may surprise you to learn how much capital can be saved from a reduction in energy usage in the long term!

-Patrick is a Project Manager and energy advocate with our Denver Team.
-He is listed on the directory of service providers for the Denver Energy Ordinance.
-Interested in working with Patrick?
-Connect with him here.
+I am a Project Manager and energy advocate with our Denver Team.
+I am listed on the directory of service providers for the Denver Energy Ordinance.
+Interested in working with me?
+Connect with me here.